tylermaginnis/AutomatedInsuranceFraudDetectionSystem/README.md

 - **CLI Interface**: Exposes the fraud detection capabilities via a Command Line Interface (CLI), allowing users to run scripts for data processing and model training.

 ### Frontend Interface
-- **Dashboard**: Develops a web dashboard using Flask (Python) and HTML/JavaScript to display the results of the fraud detection process, including visualizations of flagged claims and their associated fraud scores.
+- **Dashboard**: Develops a web dashboard using .Net MVC (C#) and HTML/JavaScript to display the results of the fraud detection process, including visualizations of flagged claims and their associated fraud scores.
 - **Claim Submission Interface**: Includes a form for submitting new claims, which are processed by the backend and scored for fraud risk.

-### Monitoring and Logging
-- **Logging**: Implements detailed logging for all processes, including data ingestion, rule application, and model predictions.
-Uses a lightweight logging tool to centralize and display logs.
-- **Alerts**: Sets up basic alerting mechanisms that notify users if a claim is flagged with a high fraud probability.

 ## Key Technologies

 - **Languages**: Python, C#
-- **Frameworks**: ASP.NET MVC for the backend and frontend, Scikit-learn for machine learning
+- **Frameworks**: ASP.NET MVC for the backend and frontend, Torch and Shap for machine learning
 - **Data Management**: Pandas for data processing, JSON for local data storage
 - **Web Development**: HTML5, CSS, JavaScript
 - **Logging and Alerts**: Python logging module, lightweight alerting via logs